Oldies: 20th century

-Decline of oldies formats
+21st century

-Beginning in the year 2000, oldies stations began to notice that their demographics were getting older and harder to sell.
+Beginning in 2000, Oldies stations began to notice that their demographics were getting older and harder to sell.
 Still, at that time only a few stations dumped the format altogether.
-A few (such as Orlando's WOCL) shifted to the briefly popular and more disco-centric rhythmic oldies format; most others continued to hang onto the format initially.
+A few, such as Orlando's WOCL and Sacramento's KHYL shifted to the briefly popular and more disco-centric rhythmic oldies format; most others continued to hang onto the format initially.

 Since around 2000, stations have begun to limit selections from the 1950s and early 1960s.
-At the same time these stations began playing songs from as late as 1979 and even a few 1980s songs.
+At the same time, these stations began playing songs from as late as 1979 and even a few 1980s songs.
 WCBS-FM New York slightly cut back on the pre-1964 oldies and slightly increased the 1970s and 1980s songs early in 2001.
-They also eliminated the overnight currents at the same time along with some speciality shows.
+They also eliminated the overnight currents at the same time along with some specialty shows.

-In 2002, many oldies stations began dropping pre-1964 music from their playlists, since the earlier music tended to appeal to an older demographic that advertisers found undesirable—hence, the addition of music from the 1970s and early 1980s.
-WCBS-FM canceled their "Doo Wop Shop" program and began playing only one pre-1964 oldie per hour; by 2003, there were fewer than 50 songs from the 1950s and early 1960s in the regular rotation.
+In 2002, many Oldies stations began dropping pre-1964 music from their playlists, since the earlier music tended to appeal to an older demographic that advertisers found undesirable—hence, the addition of music from the 1970s and early 1980s.
+WCBS-FM canceled their "Doo Wop Shop" program and began playing only one pre-1964 oldie per hour; by 2003, there were fewer than 50 songs from the 1950s and early 1960s in their regular rotation.

-Many stations have since dropped the oldies format because of low ad revenue despite high ratings.
-On June 3, 2005, New York's WCBS-FM, an oldies-based station for over three decades, abruptly switched to the Jack FM format, resulting in a tremendous outcry from oldies fans in the Big Apple and a huge decline in revenue followed.
+Many stations have since dropped the Oldies format because of low ad revenue despite high ratings.
+On June 3, 2005, New York City's WCBS-FM, an Oldies-based station for over three decades, abruptly switched to the Jack FM format, resulting in a tremendous outcry from Oldies fans in the Big Apple and a huge decline in revenue followed.
 WJMK in Chicago (WCBS-FM's sister station) switched to Jack FM on the same day.
-Some point to the demise of WCBS-FM and WJMK as a sign that the oldies format is in danger, for many of the same reasons that the adult standards and smooth jazz formats are disappearing.
+Some point to the demise of WCBS-FM and WJMK as a sign that the Oldies format is in danger, for many of the same reasons that the adult standards and smooth jazz formats are disappearing.